open-cluster-management-io/policy-collection/community/README.md

 # Policies -- Community
 Policies in this folder are organized by [NIST Special Publication 800-53](https://nvd.nist.gov/800-53).
-For more information, please read [NIST.SP.800-53r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).
+For more information, read [NIST.SP.800-53r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).

+## Security control catalog
-## Policies organized by security control catalog
+View a list of policies that are organized by the security control catalog.

 * Access Control
 * Awareness and Training